 If you think Uber is only popular in North America, you’re WRONG.
 Uber operates in many countries around the world but that doesn’t mean all Uber locations offer the same customer experience.
 I’ve, personally, used Uber in several countries and I’ve only had 1 semi-bad experience to speak of.
+Sometimes they are preferable over public transport if a city’s transport system has shortcomings, is inefficient, or simply cannot get you to where you want to be.
+See here to find out how equitable growth in public transportation ought to be prioritised to best serve the populace.
 Last year, my husband and I were in Hong Kong and we decided to use Uber since they were experiencing the worst cold snap in over 50 years.

 Our first ride was easy, peasy and our driver was full of knowledge and suggested a few places we shouldn’t miss.
 He even connected with me on What’s App so we could continue to get advice during our stay!
 Our second ride wasn’t so smooth.
 We wanted to visit Big Buddha and it started out like any other ride but at some point, near Big Buddha – or so we thought, our driver got confused by his app.
 We drove around for a bit and then he said he needed to drop us off because he couldn’t go any further.

 So, he let us off on the side of the road, in the freezing cold and sleet, and told us to catch the bus the rest of the way.
 Yeah, ok!
 We ended up getting on the wrong bus because we had no idea where we were but after riding for 20 minutes we realized we needed to get off.
 We exited across from a coffee shop and the owner was incredibly kind and called us a real taxi to take us the rest of the way.
 Even with our kerfuffle, I would still use Uber in Hong Kong.
 The ride, though long, was only $30.
 In a taxi, it would have been at least $60-75.

 BLOGGERS TELL ALL